What We Do

 The Boiler Green Initiative Recycling Committee is a team within BGI dedicated to reducing Purdue’s environmental impact by reducing the waste it generates.
 Informing people on material – or product – life-cycles, changing how they qualify a material’s usefulness, and providing them opportunities to put their new found knowledge to use are our foundational responsibilities through which we make Purdue a more sustainable campus.

 Why We Do It

 Waste is normally handled in an environmentally harmful way, and it just so happens that the US produces more waste than any other country.
-Most people don’t know what happens to the things they throw away, which means most people don’t know how or even if they are hurting the environment.
-We inform people about a product’s life cycle, emphasising the environmental effects of that product’s disposal, because we hope to drive a desire to reduce waste.
-We figure that if we can change how people qualify a material’s usefulness, teach people to see more uses or value in the materials they use, they will start to qualify their “trash” as useful, leading to reduction and reuse of materials.
+Most people don’t know what happens to the things they throw away, which means most people don’t know how, or even if, they are hurting the environment.
+We inform people about a product’s life cycle, emphasizing the environmental effects of that product’s disposal, because we hope to drive a desire to reduce waste.
+We figure that if we can change how people qualify a material’s usefulness, or in other words, teach people to find more uses or value in the materials they use, they will start to qualify their “trash” as useful, leading to a reduction of waste.
 Of course, what they learn is useless if the university provides no system for better recycling practices to occur, so it is our responsibility to design and implement those systems.

 How We Do It

 Our committee fulfills its responsibilities by forming groups that focus on particular projects of their own choice and design.
 That means anyone in this committee has a chance to directly improve Purdue’s recycling by voicing their ideas and showing initiative.
 To best accomplish our projects, we reach out to faculty and the community to make use of their resources.
 By growing our network, members inevitably grow their own while spreading our committee’s vision of a greener campus.